Somaliland, Horn of Africa – Exhaustive Travel Guide

 Only after a visit to the port do we realize the vital role of Berbera in Somaliland (and other countries such as Djibouti) to feed the flow of goods and commodities through the sea to Ethiopia and South Sudan.
 These are really dependent on this key position.

 I was very lucky to get the permission from the Mayor of Berbera to visit the port.
 I also had a guided tour by the Minister of Social Affairs, who took me on a visit to the same place.
 Everyone was very friendly and polite.
 Somalilanders are indeed very cordial people.

-I met all the most important people of the port, from the director to the head of the main services and chief guards for protection and security.
-I walked inside the warehouses, near the gate and in the area where unloading / uploading of goods from boats takes place.
+I met all the most important people in the port, from the director to the head of the main services and chief guards for protection and security.
+I walked into the warehouses, near the gate and in the area where unloading/uploading of goods from boats takes place.

 In the city of Berbera, on the opposite side of the harbor, there is a huge beach with a lighthouse on the very tip of the cape.
 I asked my friend to take me there by 4WD and he did.
 He had never been there before either.

 At the beginning of the road, there were a few camels sleeping.
 Unfortunately, the whole beach is full of garbage and should be cleaned.
 Hopefully in the near future, as the country is increasingly developing.
 The beach landscape is wonderful and you can enjoy the view over the Gulf of Aden and the bay of the Berbera port.

 Hotel Maan-Soor is a hotel located in front of Baathela Beach, 5km / 3.1mi from the center of Berbera, on the Gulf of Aden.